pwc2/ridge-regression/README.md

 # ridge-regression

-ridge-regression is an implementation of linear regression with L2 regularization that uses batch gradient descent to optimize weights.
+`ridge-regression` is an implementation of linear regression with L2 regularization that uses batch gradient descent to optimize weights.

+## Requirements

+- `numpy 1.17.2`

+- `pandas 0.25.1`

+- `progressbar2 3.37.1`

 ## Usage